Last Updated on 7 July 2023 by Editorial Team

 - Regularly review and update your fire safety policies and procedures.

-By complying with these regulations, you can help prevent fires and ensure that everyone in your building is safe in the event of a fire.
+Subsequently, by complying with these regulations, you can help prevent fires and ensure that everyone in your building is safe in the event of a fire.

-Commercial Building Regs UK – FAQs:
+Commercial Building Regs UK – FAQs

 Q1.
 Do commercial building regulations apply to all types of commercial properties in the UK?